-You're taking a survey to get people's opinions -- so don't let them not provide it with something like "No comment," or "Not relevant."
-Instead, provide answer options that account for every possibility to reflect the best possible information.
+You're taking a survey to get people's opinions and it's tough when they provide you with something like "No comment," or "Not relevant," for an answer.
+To avoid this, supply the participant with answer options that account for every possibility to reflect the best possible information.
 Use a more specific answer option, like "I'm not sure," to give you a better idea of your survey base.

 To learn more, read everything you need to know about questionnaires next.